 One particularly promising technology represents a substantial step in the direction of that goal.
 Named after Leon C. LaHaye, MD, the man behind its development, the LAHayeSIK method could revolutionize the LASIK industry, dramatically lowering the risk of complications and ensuring that more patients will achieve their desired results without the need for retreatment or enhancement.

-Indeed, the LAHayeSIK method may one day be integral to laser eye care centers around the nation, but currently Dr. William Columbus of Columbus & Perfection Lasers is one of only two doctors who currently perform the extraordinary LAHayeSIK procedure.
+Indeed, the LAHayeSIK method may one day be integral to laser eye care centers around the nation, but currently Dr. William Columbus is the ONE & ONLY LASIK surgeon in the United States performing LAHayeSIK.
 So if you are interested in having superior vision without the need for glasses or contacts and you live in or near Pennsylvania, LAHayeSIK and its many benefits are just a few office visits away.

 What Is LAHayeSIK?